Jubilee (character): Innate traits and abilities

 Jubilee is a talented gymnast and in-line skater.
 While living on her own, she used her skills to evade capture while stealing to survive, first from the various shops in the mall and later at the X-Men's Australian base.
 She has also displayed above average hand-to-hand combat skills, having learned street-fighting techniques while in Los Angeles County Juvenile Hall, and being coached further by Wolverine.
 Her skills are sufficient to survive combat with the Hand.
 She also demonstrated strong leadership abilities, often being placed in a field commander role by Banshee during her closing time with Generation X, and acting as a drill-sergeant figure for the most recent New Warriors team.

-In an issue of the Wolverine comic series, it was stated that Jubilee suffers from dyscalculia.
+In an issue of the Wolverine comic series, it was stated that Jubilee has dyscalculia.

 Reception

-Critical reception

-Deirdre Kaye of Scary Mommy called Sabra a "role model" and "truly heroic."
 Andy Quach of MovieWeb included Jubilee in their "Asian Comic Book Characters that Need to Hit the MCU and DCU" list and called her one of the "most storied Asian heroes in all comic book history," writing, "Her character has been through plenty of thrilling storylines in the X-Men comics, any of which could make for an entertaining origin story centered around her."

 George Marston of Newsarama included Jubilee in their "20 X-Men characters that should make the jump from Marvel comics to the MCU" list.
 John Grimaldi of Collider included Jubilee in their "10 Strongest Superhero Sidekicks in Marvel Comics" list.
 Darren Franich of Entertainment Weekly ranked Jubilee 25th in their "Let's rank every X-Man ever" list.
 Matthew Perpetua of BuzzFeed ranked Jubilee 28th in their "95 X-Men Members Ranked From Worst To Best" list.
 CBR.com ranked Jubilee 9th in their "10 Smartest Marvel Sidekicks" list, and ranked her 20th in their "20 Most Powerful Mutants From The '80s" list.